Important Safety Information

 WARNINGS:

-• Thrombosis (blood clotting) can occur with immune globulin products, including Privigen.
-Risk factors may include advanced age, prolonged immobilization, a history of blood clotting or hyperviscosity (thick blood), use of estrogens, installed vascular catheters, and cardiovascular risk factors.
+- Thrombosis (blood clotting) may occur with immune globulin products, including Privigen.
+Risk factors may include advanced age, prolonged immobilization, a history of blood clotting or thick blood, use of estrogens, installed vascular catheters, and cardiovascular risk factors.

-• If you are at high risk of thrombosis or kidney problems, your doctor will prescribe and administer Privigen at the minimum dose and infusion rate practicable, and will monitor you for signs and symptoms of thrombosis and viscosity, as well as kidney function.
+- If you are at high risk of thrombosis or kidney problems, your doctor will prescribe and administer Privigen at the minimum dose and infusion rate practicable, and will monitor you for signs and symptoms of blood clots and blood thickening, as well as kidney function.
 Always drink sufficient fluids before administration.

 See your doctor for a full explanation, and the full prescribing information for complete boxed warning.

-Treatment with Privigen might not be possible if your doctor determines you have hyperprolinemia (too much proline in the blood) or are IgA-deficient with antibodies to IgA and a history of hypersensitivity.
+Treatment with Privigen might not be possible if your doctor determines you have too much proline in your blood, or if you are IgA-deficient with antibodies to IgA and a history of hypersensitivity.
 Tell your doctor if you have previously had a severe allergic reaction (including anaphylaxis) to the administration of human immune globulin.
-Inform your physician if you notice early signs of hypersensitivity reactions to administration of Privigen, including hives, tightness of the chest, wheezing, or shock.
+Inform your physician if you notice early signs of an allergic reaction after administration of Privigen, including hives, rash, tightness of the chest, wheezing, or low blood pressure.

 Immediately report to your physician the following symptoms, which could be signs of serious adverse reactions to Privigen:

-• Pain and/or swelling or discoloration of an arm or leg, shortness of breath, chest pain or discomfort that worsens on deep breathing, unexplained rapid pulse, and numbness or weakness on one side of the body (possible symptoms of a blood clot)
+- Pain and/or swelling of an arm or leg with warmth over the affected area, discoloration of an arm or leg, unexplained shortness of breath, chest pain or discomfort that worsens on deep breathing, unexplained rapid pulse, numbness or weakness on one side of the body, as these could be signs of a blood clot

-Before receiving any vaccine, tell the immunizing physician if you have had recent therapy with Privigen, as the effectiveness of the vaccine could be compromised.
+Before receiving any vaccine, tell the immunizing healthcare provider if you have had recent therapy with Privigen, as the effectiveness of the vaccine could be compromised.

 In clinical trials of Privigen, headache was the most common side effect seen in all conditions treated (PI, ITP, and CIDP).
-Other common side effects that can be seen with treatment include fatigue, nausea, fever, and high blood pressure.
-These are not the only side effects possible; see the full prescribing information for a complete list of adverse reactions possible with treatment for each condition.
-Alert your physician to any side effect that bothers you or does not go away.
+Other common side effects that can be seen with treatment include:

 Indications